 How to Ask for Referrals

 Referral business is easier to get as a professional who meets with clients in person.
 You have a built-in advantage over a business with less personal contact with customers.
-During an appointment with an existing client, mention that your firm is always looking for anyone who might be interested in your services.
-Don’t force the issue; just mention it.
-This plants a seed in your client’s mind and often leads to at least one referral, especially if your client has had a good experience with your firm.
+During an appointment with an existing client, you might mention that your firm is always looking for anyone who might be interested in your services.
+It’s best not to force the issue; just mention it in passing to avoid sounding pushy.
+This plants a seed in your client’s mind and often leads to at least one referral, especially if your client appreciates the services and experience they receive from your firm.

 Dealing With Referrals

-Follow up immediately on any referral you receive.
-The person who refers someone to you has vouched for you and established a level of trust in your firm.
+Following up immediately on any referral you receive can increase your chances to landing a new client.
+The person who refers someone to you vouches for you and establishes a level of trust in your firm.
 It’s important to build on that trust quickly.
 If you can’t quickly set an appointment with the referral, continue to check in with them regularly to pursue a meeting.

 Don’t forget to thank the person who made the referral, especially if the referred individual becomes a regular client.
-A simple “thank you” through a card or email is perfectly acceptable.
+A simple thank you through a card or email is perfectly acceptable.
 Consider sending them a small gift as a token of your thanks for their help in growing your client base.
-Whatever you do, make sure the person who originally made the referral knows that you appreciate them.
-Don’t neglect seeking referral business to grow your accounting firm.
-Referrals are often the easiest prospects to close.
+You might give the referring client a discount of a set dollar amount on a future service.
+Or you might send them a gift card as a thank-you gift.
+People tend to refer more people with a paid referral system because they get something out of the deal.
+Whatever you do, make sure the person who originally makes the referral knows you appreciate them.